Weaviate Benchmarksprivate

 Suitability

-The small tier is appropriate for development, staging, and low-traffic production workloads (up to about 100 sustained QPS).
-Its high tail latency makes it a poor choice for latency-sensitive interactive applications.
-For predictable sub-100 ms p99, use the medium or large tier.
+Best for development, staging, and low-traffic production (about 100 QPS).
+High tail latency makes it a poor fit for latency-sensitive applications.

 Property Value